llorz/SGA18_orientation_BCICP_code/README.md

 <img align="center"  src="/figs/eg_selfSymm.png" width="600">

 Note that here we used the **same** set of parameters to compute the self-symmetric maps.
-It would work much better if these parameters(especially **numTimes** and **beta**) are tuned per dataset.
-Alternatively, BCICP can be added to refine the self-symmetric maps as well.
+It would work much better if these parameters (especially **numTimes** and **beta**) are tuned per dataset.
+Moreover, BCICP can be added to refine the self-symmetric maps as well.

 ### WKS (wave kernel signatures) initialization (on TOSCA dataset)